ivan-markov-666/beelms/be/README.md

 ## Dockerized development environment

-The QA4Free backend is primarily intended to run in Docker together with a PostgreSQL database.
+The beelms backend in this QA4Free example is primarily intended to run in Docker together with a PostgreSQL database.

 From the project root (`d:\Projects\qa-4-free`):